Dissociation | Borderline Personality | Anxiety | Depression | Addiction

 Maybe your psychiatrist has suggested that compulsive sexual behavior is a symptom of bipolar disorder.
 It can be, but not necessarily.
 Compulsive sexual behavior can also be related to trauma and dissociation.
 It's important to understand that psychiatrists treat symptoms.
 This is why medications for all of the above symptoms can still be helpful.

-Still, if you have a dissociative disorder it must be diagnosed or it can't be treated.
+Still, if you have a dissociative disorder it must be diagnosed properly or it can't be treated.

-If you are committed to your therapy, I can get you out of acute distress fairly quickly-- in a few weeks.
+If you are committed to your therapy, we will work together to resolve acute distress.
+This can often happen in only a few weeks.
 We will target panic anxiety, difficulty sleeping and nightmares, episodes of "darkness", serious thoughts of suicide.
 We will discuss your experiences with psychiatric medication.
 We will also work together to help you "stay in the present" more often and for longer periods of time.
 As a result you will begin to feel a sense of control in your life.

 I look forward to speaking with you.
 All of my clients are unique.
 Like snowflakes.
 Including you.